Overview of Requirements

 - Applied Stochastic Analysis (MATH-GA 2704.001 - Spring)

 - Probability and Limit Theorems I (MATH-GA 2911.001 - Fall)

-In addition to the above list, the Department of Mathematics offers a wide selection of additional courses, covering the range from fundamental topics to advanced research seminars, known as Advanced Topics courses.
-Many of the more advanced courses are taught as seminars, requiring only attendance.
-While the Advanced Topics courses are offered at irregular intervals, AOSM candidates are strongly encouraged to enroll in any that are relevant to AOS subjects, whenever such courses do not interfere with satisfaction of the required core curriculum.
+In addition to the above, the Department of Mathematics offers a wide selection of additional courses, covering the range from fundamental topics to advanced research seminars, known as Advanced Topics courses.
+Many of the latter are taught as seminars, requiring only attendance.
+While the Advanced Topics courses are offered at irregular intervals, AOSM candidates are strongly encouraged to enroll in any that are relevant to AOS subjects.

 It is possible to take courses relevant to the student’s research in other departments at NYU, and at other universities (for example, many AOS-related courses are offered at Columbia University's Graduate School of Earth and Environmental Sciences).
 A base minimum of 40 credits must be obtained at NYU, and 32 of these credits must be obtained in the Department of Mathematics.
 Registering for classes in other departments or institutions requires permission of the DGS.